nicholaswilde/recipes/docs/sides/no-bake-sunshine-energy-bites.md

 With a spoon, scoop out a bit of the mixture, roll it into a small, 1 inch ball and then top with remaining shredded coconut.
 Repeat this process until all of the mixture has been used.

-### Step 6

-*Turmeric is known to stain so wearing gloves is recommended.

-### Step 7
+!!! note

-Note: If the ball falls apart easily add more medjool dates and blend again.
+    If the ball falls apart easily add more medjool dates and blend again.

 ## :link: Source

-- Applied Wellness
+- Applied Kitchen

+[^1]:
+  Turmeric is known to stain so wearing gloves is recommended.